Canon 2000D vs Panasonic FZ1000

-The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in February 2018 and June 2014.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in February 2018 and June 2014.
 The 2000D is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Panasonic FZ1000

 The physical size and weight of the Canon 2000D and the Panasonic FZ1000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is somewhat larger (4 percent) than the Canon 2000D.
 In this context, it is worth noting that neither the 2000D nor the FZ1000 are weather-sealed.